cdeck3r/cdeck3r.github.io/_posts/2018-07-20-DEE-IoTHackathon.md

 The basic setting provided simulated loads by a photovoltaic system, battery, combined heat and power unit.
 Raspberry Pi embedded computers made up the IoT part for building a device network executing smart contracts between the network participants.

-The students split into two teams.
-In both teams were computer science students as well as electrical engineering students.
+The students were split into two teams.
+In both teams computer science students as well as electrical engineering students took part.
 Using UML modelling diagrams they were quickly able to achieve a common understanding on their envisioned prototype design.

 The teams came up with different solutions concepts:

 * P2P transactions between the network participants using a single smart contract.
-Basically, it works like a market place.
+It basically works like a market place.
 * A single smart contracts for each network participant.
-In this concept, several smart contracts interact with each other.
+In this concept several smart contracts interact with each other.

 ![Students working in the hackathon](/img/blog/DEE_IoT_SS18_Hackathon_students.jpg)